 The Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program provides funding through local air districts for agricultural harvesting equipment, heavy-duty trucks, agricultural pump engines, tractors, and other equipment used in agricultural operations.
 The FARMER Program is supported in part by California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work.

-Applications for this year’s Carl Moyer Program and FARMER Program were due by May 31, 2019 and are currently not being accepted at this time.
+Applications for Year 22 of the Carl Moyer Program and Year 3 of the FARMER Program are expected to become available in late Spring 2020.
 The applications below are for informational purposes and may change before the next open application period.

 |Off Road Equipment Program (Ag Tractors, Off-Road Ag Equipment, Class 7 Diesel Forklifts, Off-Road Construction Equipment [must comply with In-Use Off Road Regulation], Large Spark Ignited Equipment [must comply with LSI Regulation], Portable Equipment)|

 |Off Road Equipment Repower and Retrofit (including Portable and Stationary Ag.
 Engine Repowers, Pump Electrification)

 |On Road Heavy-Duty Vehicle Program (Ag Trucks, School Buses, Emergency Fire Apparatuses, Heavy Duty Truck Retrofit and Replacement [limited opportunities due to Truck and Bus Regulation])|

 Please review instructions and application forms carefully and attach all required documents.
 If you have questions, please call us for assistance.
 Incomplete applications will be returned and risk being excluded from consideration.